arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 | PE | HYS | PUE | ODE | FSEL |  DSE  |

 - __PE (Pull Resistors Enable)__: Controls the use of pull resistors.
 0 disables them, while 1 enables them.
 - __HYS (Hysteresis Enable Field)__: Sets the input type.
-0 selects CMOS input, 1 selects Schmitt input.
+0 selects CMOS input, and 1 selects Schmitt input.
 - __PUE (Control IO ports PS)__: Determines the type of pull resistors used.
-0 selects pull-down resistors, 1 selects pull-up resistors.
+0 selects pull-down resistors, and 1 selects pull-up resistors.
 - __ODE (Open Drain Enable Field)__: Configures the pin for open-drain mode.
-0 disables, 1 enables.
+0 turns off, 1 enables.
 - __FSEL (Slew Rate Field)__: Controls the slew rate.
 0X is slow, 1X is fast.
 - __DSE (Drive Strength Field)__: Adjusts the drive strength.
 Options range from X1 to X6, with varying levels of strength.

-To control a desired GPIO within the Linux environment of the Portenta X8, based on STM32 microcontroller, the following GPIO chip formula can help get the required GPIO number designation:
+To control a desired GPIO within the Linux environment of the Portenta X8, based on the STM32 microcontroller, the following GPIO chip formula can help get the required GPIO number designation:

 ```
 [(<GPIO group> -1) * 32] + <GPIO number>